RESOURCES: UNDERSTANDING AUTISM SPECTRUM DISORDER

-Since Autism encompasses educational delays as well as behavioral aberrations, you may be able to secure partial funding from your school district or local education authority for the educational needs of your child, and partial funding from your local regional center or Medicaid agency for the behavioral needs of your child.
-Often, education authorities and Medicaid or similar state agencies work out a formula to share the cost of your child's ABA program.
+You may be able to secure partial funding from your school district or local education authority for the educational needs of your child, and partial funding from your local regional center or Medicaid agency for the behavioral needs of your child.
+In some circumstances, education authorities and Medicaid or similar state agencies work out a formula to share the cost of your child's ABA program.

 If your child is over the age of three, you may be able to gain funding from your local education authority (school district).
 If your child already qualifies for special education services and has a classroom placement and/or has been receiving special services, you may request a change in services and/or placement.
-In other words, you may request that the district funds for an ABA program.
+In other words, you may request that the district fund an ABA program.
 In order to request such funding, you must ask your district to hold an Individualized Education Plan (IEP) meeting.
 All such requests should be made in writing.
-If you are approaching your school district for the first time, they will want to ascertain the eligibility of your child for special education services.
-An assessment will be scheduled and following the assessment an IEP meeting will be arranged to discuss the results of the evaluation and propose goals and objectives.
+If you are approaching your school district for the first time, its staff will want to ascertain the eligibility of your child for special education services, and an assessment will be scheduled.
+Following the assessment, an IEP meeting will be arranged to discuss the results of the evaluation and propose goals and objectives.
 Once goals and objectives are agreed upon, placement and services will be offered.
 Once again, if you have questions about the appropriateness of the offer, it would be necessary for you to consult with a private ABA professional who specializes in such treatment.
-Furthermore, many school districts provide ABA programs themselves and CARD recommends that you observe and evaluate the programs offered by your local education authority as these programs may be able to meet your child's needs.
+Some school districts provide ABA programs themselves, and CARD recommends that you observe and evaluate the programs offered by your local education authority as these programs may be able to meet your child's needs.

 INDIVIDUALS WITH DISABILITIES EDUCATION ACT (IDEA)